lsv62/DipTrace/source/component.rst

     * Add New Part -- add a single part to the component
     * Default Additional Fields -- specify default additional fields and their values
     * Make Buses from Pins -- group pins logically
+    * Spice Model -- define SPICE settings for the component

 Edit
     * Center Symbol -- put origin in the center